NVIDIAGameWorks/kaolin/README.md

 Currently, the (beta) release contains several processing functions for 3D deep learning on meshes, voxels, signed distance functions, and pointclouds.
 Loading of several popular datasets (eg. ShapeNet, ModelNet, SHREC) are supported out-of-the-box.
 We also implement several 3D conversion and transformation operations (both within and across the aforementioned representations).

 Kaolin supports several 3D tasks such as:
-* Differentiable renderers (Neural Mesh Renderer, Soft Rasterizer, Differentiable Interpolation-based Renderer, and a modular and extensible abstract DifferentiableRenderer specification).
+* Differentiable rendering (see [Neural Mesh Renderer](https://github.com/hiroharu-kato/neural_renderer), its [PyTorch port](https://github.com/daniilidis-group/neural_renderer), [Soft Rasterizer](https://github.com/ShichenLiu/SoftRas), [Differentiable Interpolation-based Renderer](https://nv-tlabs.github.io/DIB-R/), and a modular and extensible abstract DifferentiableRenderer specification).
-* Single-image based mesh reconstruction (Pixel2Mesh, GEOMetrics, OccupancyNets, and more...)
+* Single-image based mesh reconstruction ([Pixel2Mesh](https://github.com/nywang16/Pixel2Mesh), [GEOMetrics](https://github.com/EdwardSmith1884/GEOMetrics), [OccupancyNets](https://github.com/autonomousvision/occupancy_networks), and more...)
-* Pointcloud classification and segmentation (PointNet, PoinNet++, DGCNN, ...)
+* Pointcloud classification and segmentation ([PointNet](https://github.com/fxia22/pointnet.pytorch), [PoinNet++](https://github.com/erikwijmans/Pointnet2_PyTorch), [DGCNN](https://github.com/muhanzhang/pytorch_DGCNN), ...)
-* Mesh classification and segmentation
+* Mesh classification and segmentation ([MeshCNN](https://github.com/ranahanocka/MeshCNN), [GCN](https://github.com/tkipf/pygcn))
-* 3D superresolution on voxel grids
+* 3D superresolution on voxel grids ([ODM](https://github.com/EdwardSmith1884/Multi-View-Silhouette-and-Depth-Decomposition-for-High-Resolution-3D-Object-Representation), VoxelUNet, and more...)
 * Basic graphics utilities (lighting, shading, etc.)

 ## Model Zoo

 Kaolin curates a large _model zoo_ containing reference implementations of popular 3D DL architectures.
 Head over [here](kaolin/models) to check them out.

+> *NOTE*: For several of these models, the implementation is due to the original authors.
+We build a bridge to our library and wherever possible, we introduce optimization.
+If you use any of the models in the model zoo, or the graphics packages (eg. differentiable renderers such as [NMR](https://arxiv.org/abs/1711.07566), [SoftRas](https://arxiv.org/abs/1904.01786), [DIB-R](https://arxiv.org/abs/1908.01210)), please cite the original papers in addition to Kaolin.
+For convenience, BibTeX citation formats for each of the original papers are included in the documentation for each model provided.

 ## Installation and Usage